pigoz/mplayer2/DOCS/man/en/mplayer.rst

 --pphelp
     Show a summary about the available postprocess filters and their usage.
     See also ``--vf=pp``.

+--slices, --no-slices
+    Drawing video by 16-pixel height slices/bands, instead draws the whole frame in a single run.
+May be faster or slower, depending on video card and available cache.
+It has effect only with libmpeg2 and libavcodec codecs.
+Enabled by default if applicable; usually disabled when threading is used.

 --ssf=<mode>
     Specifies software scaler parameters.